 - Both genetic and environmental factors may play a role.

 - Children with other mental health problems are more likely to have this disorder.

-- Symptoms are divided into 4 main groups.
+- Symptoms are divided into four main groups.
 They are aggression, destruction, deceitfulness, and violation of rules.

 - Therapy that helps the child interact better with others is the main treatment.
 Therapy may include both individual and family counseling.
 Medicines may be needed for other problems, such as ADHD.